There are four types of audiences: standard, generated, custom, and snapshots.

 *Groups is like a wildcard attribute name for both SSO SAML and CSV via SFTP.
 You can pass any attribute value under the attribute name 'Groups' and we will auto-generate an audience in Studio called 'SAML Group: <value>'.
 This is very useful if you have an attribute other than country, department, or title that you want to result in auto-generated audiences.

-Custom audiences are created by Administrators and Community Managers, and can be edited at any time.
+Custom audiences are created by Community Admins and Brand Super Admins, and can be edited at any time.
 There are several ways to create custom audiences:

 - Criteria - Select criteria to specify which users should be included in the audience.
 As users meet those criteria, they will be automatically added to the audience.
 When a user no longer meets the criteria, they will be automatically removed.